eucalyptus/playbook/README.md

-Eucalyptus 3.x Deployment Playbook
+Eucalyptus Playbook
 ========

 This is a playbook for deploying Eucalyptus via packages in accordance with reference Architectures.
 Depends on ansible 1.3 or above.
 There are a number of inventory files which aim to mimic the topology of Eucalyptus per the reference architectures found here: http://www.eucalyptus.com/eucalyptus-cloud/reference-architectures/dev-test-large  (minus SAN).

 ## Configuration

-Note that variables for the installation should be configured in vars/main.yml.
+Note that variables for the installation should be configured in `vars/main.yml`.
 Here you can change the software version, network settings etc.

 Some variable definitions are deprecated so you might want to set this parameter in /etc/ansible/ansible.cfg to remove warnings: